-CNIB post-secondary scholarships are awarded to Canadian students who are blind or partially sighted to pursue post-secondary studies.
+Every year, the CNIB Foundation's scholarship program awards multiple scholarships to students who are blind or partially sighted in recognition of their academic aspirations and achievements.
 Scholarships range from $1,000 to $5,000.

 Barney Danson scholarship – 1 at $5,000